What’s New in 2026

 Wage and Hour Laws

-The minimum wage in North Carolina is $7.25 per hour.
+The minimum wage in North Carolina is $7.25 per hour—the federal minimum wage.
 All employers must display a wage and hour poster in the workplace notifying employees of their rights.

-Minimum wage law in North Carolina applies to all employees except those who are exempt under federal or state law.
+The minimum wage in North Carolina applies to all employees except those who are exempt under federal or state law.

-• Exempt employees and occupations under the federal Fair Labor Standards Act (FLSA).
+• Employees and occupations exempt under the federal Fair Labor Standards Act (FLSA).

 • Apprentices (no less than 90% of the standard minimum wage).